The Sales Cycle: What is it and How to Optimize it for a Better Sales Process

 What is a sales cycle?

 At this point, you may be asking yourself, “What is a sales cycle?”
-So let’s start things off by aligning on what a sales cycle is.
+So, let’s start by clarifying what it is.
 For this blog, we’re specifically focusing on the B2B sales cycle.

 A sales cycle is the series of stages the sales team goes through when closing deals.
 The B2B sales cycle incorporates everything from initial contact to contract signature.